 We maintain a highly liquid balance sheet.
-The majority of our assets consist of exchange-listed marketable securities, which are marked-to-market daily, investment of customer funds and collateralized receivables arising from customer-related and proprietary securities transactions.
+The majority of our assets consist of investments of customer funds, collateralized receivables arising from customer-related and proprietary securities transactions, and exchange-listed marketable securities, which are marked-to-market daily.
 Collateralized receivables consist primarily of customer margin loans, securities borrowed, and, to a lesser extent receivables from clearing houses for settlement of securities transactions, and securities purchased under agreements to resell.
-At March 31, 2015, total assets were \$43.29 billion of which approximately \$42.85 billion, or 99.0% were considered liquid.
+As of March 31, 2016, total assets were \$50.2 billion of which approximately \$49.7 billion, or 99.0% were considered liquid.